The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 What flowers attract pollinators?

-To find out the best flowers to attract bees, we asked Sarah Hancocks of garden wildlife experts Vivara UK to pick her favorites.
+To find out the best flowers to attract bees, we asked Sarah Hancocks of garden wildlife experts Vivara UK to pick her favourites.
 "Some of the best flowers to look out for include foxgloves, poppies, cornflowers, sweet peas, larkspur, mallow, and nasturtium, all of which are brimming with nectar for bees to enjoy.
 We recommend mixing different varieties together to get a lovely natural look."

 The best salad leaves to grow for beginners